The Process and Your Comments

 Proposed amendments to the Rules of the North Carolina State Bar are published for comment during the quarter after the council of the North Carolina State Bar approves their publication.
 The proposed amendments are published in the North Carolina State Bar's Journal and on this website.
 After publication for comment, the proposed rule amendments are considered for adoption by the council at its next quarterly meeting.
 If adopted, the rule amendments are submitted to the North Carolina Supreme Court for approval.
 Amendments become effective upon approval by the court.
 Unless otherwise noted, proposed additions to rules appear in in bold and underlined print, deletions are interlined.
 Proposed amendments to the Rules of Professional Conduct appear at the end of the page.

 The State Bar welcomes your comments regarding proposed amendments to the rules.
-Please send a written response to L. Thomas Lunsford II, The North Carolina State Bar, PO Box 25908, Raleigh, NC 27611, or firstname.lastname@example.org, by March 31, 2014.
+Please send a written response to L. Thomas Lunsford II, The North Carolina State Bar, PO Box 25908, Raleigh, NC 27611, or firstname.lastname@example.org, by September 30, 2014.

-Below are the rule amendments from the most recent meeting of the State Bar Council in January 2014.
+Below are the rule amendments from the most recent meeting of the State Bar Council in July 2014.

 27 N.C.A.C.
 1D, Section .1500, Rules Governing the Administration of the Continuing Legal Education Program

-27 NCAC 1D, Section .2600, Certification Standards for the Immigration Law Specialty
+27 N.C.A.C.
+1D, Section .2500, Certification Standards for the Criminal Law Specialty

 (a) Licensure and Practice ...